Instant Pot Pasta with Sausage, Spinach, and Tomatoes – with video

 The cheese also helps thicken the sauce a bit which helps it cling to the pasta.

 If you guys liked my other one pot pastas — copycat Healthy Hamburger Helper, One Pan Rigatoni with Creamy Tomato Sauce, or Taco Pasta, you’re going to love this one too!
-It’s not pasta, but I know a lot of you really like my One Pan Quinoa with Ground Turkey, too.
+Lately, my new favorite is Vegetarian Orzo with Sun-dried Tomatoes and Spinach.
+So good!

 Tip: In a hurry?
 If you want to take a couple of minutes off the cooking time, you can add the spinach right on top of the pasta before you pressure cook it instead of wilting it in at the end.
 Don’t stir it in (you want the pasta to be submerged in liquid), just set it on top before securing the lid.
 It won’t retain its bright green color quite as nicely, but it will still taste great.
 I like to do it at the end because we eat with our eyes first, but really, it doesn’t make a difference in taste, so do what works for your schedule!

 Want to make this ahead of time or turn it into a freezer meal?

 I’ve done this and it tastes delicious!
 Here’s how you do it:

 Make as directed and then pour into a greased 9×13 pan.
 Top with more mozzarella cheese (1/4-1/2 cup) and cover with foil.
 Freeze or refrigerate until ready to bake.
 Place cold pan in cold oven (prevents it from shattering from the shock of cold to hot) and preheat oven to 350°F. Cook for an hour, uncovering in the last 15 minutes, or until heated through and cheese is melted.
 It may require slightly longer cooking time if frozen.
 If cooking from frozen, you may also thaw overnight in fridge before baking.